 The Audit Committee, in approving or rejecting the proposed related person transaction, considers all the relevant facts and circumstances deemed relevant by and available to the Audit Committee, including, but not limited to (i) the risks, costs and benefits to the Company, (ii) the impact on a director's independence in the event the related person is a director, immediate family member of a director, or an entity with which a director is affiliated, (iii) the terms of the transaction, (iv) the availability of other sources for comparable services or products, and (v) the terms available to or from, as the case may be, unrelated third parties or to or from employees generally.
-The Audit Committee approves only those related party transactions that, in light of known circumstances, are in, or are not inconsistent with, the Company's best interests and those of the Company's stockholders, as the Audit Committee determines in the good faith exercise of its discretion.
+The Audit Committee approves only those related-party transactions that, in light of known circumstances, are in, or are not inconsistent with, the Company's best interests and those of the Company's stockholders, as the Audit Committee determines in the good faith exercise of its discretion.

 From time to time, the Company or its subsidiaries may have employees who are related to our executive officers or directors.
-David Giardinelli, the brother of Alfred Giardinelli, was employed by a subsidiary of the Company as a salesman during the fiscal year ended December 31, 2010.
-In 2010, he was paid a base salary of \$25,000 and received approximately \$194,000 in commissions pursuant to a commission sales plan in which other similarly situated salesman also participate.
-This related party transaction was ratified by the Audit Committee pursuant to the terms of our Related Party Transactions Policy.
+David Giardinelli, the brother of Alfred Giardinelli, one of our directors, was employed by a subsidiary of the Company as a salesman during the fiscal year ended December 31, 2012.
+In 2012, his combined salary and earned commissions did not meet the threshold requiring Audit Committee approval pursuant to our Related Person Transactions Policy.